 Tools and Processes

-Using simulation software, our team is able to optimize design before tools hit the production floor.
-The simulation software is able to provide defect detection, tonnage and a visual of the material flow.
+Using simulation software, our team is able to optimize the design before tools hit the production floor.
+The simulation software is able to provide defect detection, tonnage, and a visual of the material flow.
 The software is also utilized to demonstrate the tooling design to the production plant, expediting the transition of new items into production.

 FRG can provide 2-D documentation as well as 3-D models to best represent the geometry of a part.
-Visuals to communicate geometric forging elements such as draft, parting line and flash extension, which may impact the forged product, are available.
-Tooling is designed and modeled internally, giving FRG the ability to troubleshoot production issues, communicate forging details and quickly evaluate the impact of change requests.
+Visuals to communicate geometric forging elements such as draft, parting line, and flash extension, which may impact the forged product, are available.
+Tooling is designed and modeled internally, giving FRG the ability to troubleshoot production issues, communicate forging details, and quickly evaluate the impact of change requests.